Qian Songyan: The painter Qian Songyan

 After numerous revisions, he completed the painting Red Rock in October 1962, causing a sensation in the art world.
 He subsequently painted a few more iterations of the work.
 This masterwork is still used today as a model example in the curriculum of China Academy of Art.
 That year he moved to Nanjing.

 In 1964, at the age of 65, the Chinese Artists Society, in cooperation with the Ministry of Culture and Art, held an exhibition of his works in the State Art Gallery in Beijing.
 The exhibition lasted 14 days and was a complete success.
 The exhibition then went to Tianjin, Lanzhou, Shanghai and Hong Kong.
 From July to August he went to Beijing again and painted a picture with Fu Baoshi for the Beijing Salon in the Great Hall of the People in Beijing.

 In 1965 another illustrated book was published by the Shanghai Art Publishing House.
 For six months, starting in August 1965, he traveled with his wife to various places in Shanxi and Jiangxi provinces as well as Beijing to make sketches.

 The Cultural Revolution

 When the Cultural Revolution broke out in June 1966, he was forced to stop painting.
-After his severe hardship and re-education and return to Nanjing he was allowed to paint again in 1971.
+After his re-education and return to Nanjing he was allowed to paint again in 1971.
 Even during these hardships he never gave up his artistic endeavor.